Bizzlebin/TEAM/readme.txt

 Due By Tuesday (2020-07-14)

 1. SRS.
 2.1.
-Cleanup of SRS: all additions and edits for quality must be complete (CA only).
+Cleanup of SRS: all additions and edits for quality must be complete; this includes a *cover to cover* review (CA only).
 2.2.
 Graphics check: all graphics must match current state of SRS, HLD, and LLD (DS only).
 2.3.
 Finish V&V (LT only; SRS 11.5).
 3. HLD (LSD, LT only).
 3.1.
-Cleanup of HLD: all additions and edits for quality must be complete.
+Cleanup of HLD: all additions and edits for quality must be complete; this includes a *cover to cover* review.
 3.2.
 Graphics check: all graphics must match current state of SRS, HLD, and LLD.
 3.3.
 Class check: all top-level classes must be fully described, including core methods.
 4. Meeting prep.